ronantakizawa/garbagecollector/README.md

 ## The Problem it Solves

 In modern apps with multiple services, temporary files, cache entries, and database records get "orphaned" where nobody remembers to clean them up, so they pile up forever.
-Most databases don't auto-cleanup, and even if they did
 GarbageTruck acts like a smart janitor for your system.
 It hands out time-limited "leases" to services for the resources they create.
 If a service crashes or fails to renew the lease, the associated resources are automatically reclaimed.

 **Without GarbageTruck:**